 Why Grow and Sell Milkweed?

 Milkweed declines and other stressors such as limited nectar resources, insecticide use and climate change, are associated with declines in migratory monarchs over the past 20 years.
-Since the late 1990s, the eastern migratory monarch population decreased by 84%.
+Between the late 1990s and 2015, the eastern migratory monarch population decreased by 84%.
 The western migratory monarch population in coastal California decreased by 74% over the same time period.
-To compensate for the loss of milkweed, gardeners in the US and Canada are helping monarchs by planting native species of milkweeds, and by keeping milkweeds safe from pesticides.
+To compensate for this loss, gardeners in the US and Canada are helping monarchs by planting native species of milkweeds and nectar plants, and by keeping habitats safe from pesticides.
 While milkweed is essential for monarch reproduction, it also benefits many other species such as bees and hummingbirds.
 Milkweeds are now an essential plant for pollinator gardens.
-By growing and selling native milkweeds, nurseries can provide a valuable public service and enable gardeners to contribute to the monarch recovery.
+By growing and selling native milkweeds and other forbs, nurseries can provide a valuable public service and enable gardeners to contribute to the monarch recovery.

-The following fact sheet is a guide for nurseries to help meet consumer demand for pesticide-free milkweed for monarchs and other pollinators in the United States.
+The following is a guide for nurseries to help meet consumer demand for pesticide-free milkweed for monarchs and other pollinators in the United States.

 Why is it important to sell native milkweed species?